LaravelFreelancerNL/laravel-index-now/README.md

 ];
 ```
 _Host_: the domain for which you will submit pages to the search engine

 _key_: the unique key for this domain (you will generate one in the next step)

 _key-location_: the directory and/or prefix to the key file

 _search-engine_: the domain of the specific search engine you wish to submit too.

-_delay_: the default delay in seconds for delayed page submissions.
+_delay_: the delay in seconds for delayed page submissions.

 ### Generate a new key
 The IndexNow API matches the request key to a key file within the host domain.